How to Get Rid of Rabbits (and Keep Them Away)

 Disclosure: This post may contain affiliate links.
 This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Rabbits, bunnies, hares, jackalopes… It doesn’t matter what you call them; these cuddly critters are both wonderful pets and garden pests.
-In fact, of all the critters out there, they’re perhaps the most beloved, yet they can be as destructive as gophers.
+In fact, of all the critters out there, they’re among the most beloved and dreaded at the same time.

 So what do you do when you have a bunch of rabbits invading your yard or garden and wreaking havoc?

-As usual, we’ll also give you a lot of great no-kill methods, but (in this case) we’ll also touch upon a few kill methods and whether they’re a good idea or not.
+We’ll show you how to get rid of rabbits without killing them.
+However, we’ll also touch upon a few kill methods and whether they’re a good idea or not.

 Getting Rid of Rabbits